CosmosContracts/hack-juno/README.md

 2. **Make docs, videos, stack overflow responses, blog posts, etc.**

-   For the Cosmos ecosystem take off, we need also need tutorials and documentation.
+   For the Cosmos ecosystem take off, we also need tutorials and documentation.
 Standout examples of Juno related content will receive rewards.

 3. **Build other useful tools**

    Amazing tools and user interfaces also bring immense value to the Juno ecosystem and will be recognized.
-Some ideas might include but are not limited too; UI for uploading / interacting with smart contracts or community tools such as balance checkers & bots.
+Some ideas might include, but are not limited to, UI for uploading / interacting with smart contracts or community tools such as balance checkers & bots.

 ### Decision / scoring process